There are 2048 Possible Note Combinations in Music.

 You can read this blog here:

-But I wanted to revisit this in a short blog here, because I think you might find following info really cool.
+But I wanted to revisit this in a short blog here because I think you might find the following info really cool.

 Wayne Krantz, one of my former guitar teachers, who I studied with at Berklee College of Music, published a book, listing ALL 2048 note combinations.